mrminhaz87/Railway-IT-OT-Demo/attack/OT_attack_case2_arpSpoofingAttack.md

 ![](img/ArpSpoofing/PacketDrop.png)

-Press the `submit` button, when the Ettercap wrapper report the task running,the Ettercap will applied the filter to keep block the traffic which incoming or outgoing the target.
-For the target information, please refer to the filter.json file, below is one dropper filter example, you can create your own filter and put in the filters folder and give a filter unique name in the filter.json file so you can apply it on the traffic:
+Press the `submit` button, when the Ettercap wrapper report the task running, the Ettercap will apply the filter to keep blocking the traffic which incoming or outgoing to/from the target victim node.
+For the filter config information, please refer to the `filter.json` file, below is one dropper filter example, you can create your own filter and put in the filters folder and give a filter unique name in the `filter.json` file so you can apply it on the traffic:

 ```
 "packetDropper" : {